 Today, few voices would contest that sexuality and gender law is intellectually both mature and sophisticated.
 Moreover, the themes and tensions that have emerged about and within the field increasingly dominate broad swaths of public law.

 Scholarly Commons Citation

 Hunter, Nan D., "Introduction to the Symposium Issue Sexuality and Gender Law: The Difference a Field Makes" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1729.
+1729.